Pinchas Cohen: Research

 Cohen's research focuses on aging, neurodegeneration, cancer and diabetes with an emphasis on the emerging science of mitochondrial-derived peptides, which he discovered.
 He has also discussed the possibilities of applying personalized medicine to aging science, coining the term "personalized aging."

 His laboratory was one of three teams that independently discovered humanin (Cohen and his team had been screening for proteins that interact with IGFBP3).
-Other mitochondrial peptides discovered by the Cohen laboratory include SHLP 1, 2, 3, 4, 5, and 6 and MOTS-C.
+Other mitochondrial peptides discovered by the Cohen laboratory include SHLP 1, 2, 3, 4, 5, and 6 and MOTS-C. The Yiddish-sounding names given to the microproteins discovered in the Cohen lab are a nod to Cohen's Jewish and Israeli heritage.

 He holds several patents for novel peptides and is the co-founder of CohBar, a biotechnology company developing peptides found in mitochondria for diabetes treatment.
 He is also the founder of MENTSH Therapeutics.
 Cohen has published more than 350 papers in top scientific journals.

+Cohen has expressed optimism regarding the therapeutic potential of peptides, noting that these findings could "start a new era of drug discovery."
+However, he has also emphasized that individuals should not be taking peptides as off-label supplements and should instead wait for potential treatments to be vetted in clinical studies: "The history of shortcuts is not a happy one."

 An expert in the field, Cohen was president of the Growth Hormone Society and served on the Endocrine Society Steering Committee.
 He has sat on multiple NIH study sections and on several editorial boards.